TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 - Windows 11*
 - Windows Server*

-While this also works on Windows 11 it's mostly tweaked for 10 since that's the version i initially made it for (some features might not be available for Windows 11).<br>
+While this should fully work on Windows 11 some features might be only available for Windows 10.<br>
 All Windows Server Versions that are based on 10 (2016, 2019 & 2022) should work but aren't tested.

 There are currently 2 Versions available:<br/>